joseeden/KodeKloud_Engineer_Labs/Tasks_051-060/TASK_57-Manage_secrets_in_Kubernetes.md

 Below you can find more details about the requirements:

-We already have a secret key file media.txt under /opt location on jump host.
+- We already have a secret key file **media.txt** under **/opt** location on jump host.
 Create a generic secret named media, it should contain the password/license-number present in media.txt file.

-Also create a pod named secret-datacenter.
+- Also create a pod named **secret-datacenter**.

-Configure pod's spec as container name should be secret-container-datacenter, image should be debian preferably with latest tag (remember to mention the tag with image).
+- Configure pod's spec as container name should be **secret-container-datacenter**, image should be debian preferably with latest tag (remember to mention the tag with image).
 Use sleep command for container so that it remains in running state.
 Consume the created secret and mount it under /opt/demo within the container.

-To verify you can exec into the container secret-container-datacenter, to check the secret key under the mounted path /opt/demo.
+- To verify you can exec into the container secret-container-datacenter, to check the secret key under the mounted path **/opt/demo**.
 Before hitting the Check button please make sure pod/pods are in running state, also validation can take some time to complete so keep patience.